Home Search Gallery How-To Books Links Workshops About Contact

 Distortion back to performance back to top

-On FX; t 60mm f/2.8 AF-D has no visible distortion (curving) of straight lines.
+On FX; the 60mm f/2.8 AF-D has no visible distortion (curving) of straight lines.
 The only way I'm able to measure this is to enlarge test images to 200% on my screen.
 The RMS distortion over for all my measured distances is only 0.196.

 On DX, it's not a problem.